 What sets customer-centric companies apart from their competitors?
 To start with, they don’t simply announce their love for customers in a mission statement and continue business as usual.
 They create a culture that’s passionate about and aligned around the customer mission.
-They systematically bring the voice of the customer into their innovation process.
+They systematically bring the voice of the customer into their innovation process, by understanding customer motivations.
 They design and deliver exceptional customer experiences.

 Companies that commit to customer-centricity can outperform competitors and build a foundation for long-term success.
 The journey is not easy, though, and it requires a deep understanding of what drives the choices their customers make.
 More data doesn’t necessarily provide the answer.
-Companies today collect and crunch and categorize massive amounts of information about their customers, but still their innovation success rates remain stubbornly low.
-That’s because the data reveal many fascinating characteristics – but not why customers buy.
+Companies today collect, crunch and categorize massive amounts of information about their customers, but still their innovation success rates remain stubbornly low.
+That’s because the data is a helpful way to reveal many fascinating characteristics – but not customer motivations why customers buy.

 Understanding Jobs to Design New Offerings